 In this paper, a new CPW antenna with capability of broad impedance bandwidth for UWB applications is presented.
-The antenna can cover impedance bandwidth from 3 to 11.2 GHz with VSWR<2, and indicates omnidirectional radiation pattern even at higher frequencies.
-The antenna has a compact size of 20×27 mm2, while exhibiting the band stop performance in the frequency bands from 3.2 to 3.9 GHz and 5 up to 5.9 GHz, respectively.
+The antenna can cover impedance bandwidth from 3 to 11.2 GHz with VSWR $\leq$ 2 and indicates a good omnidirectional radiation pattern even at higher frequencies.
+The antenna has a compact size of 20 ×27 mm while exhibiting the band stop performance in the frequency bands from 3.2 to 3.9 GHz and 5 up to 5.9 GHz, respectively.
 Simulated and experimental results exhibits that the antenna could be a good candidate for UWB application.